asdfjkl/neural_network_chess/README.md

 - Chapter 3 introduces classical search techniques used for chess engines as well as those used by AlphaZero.
 Contents include minimax, alpha-beta search, and Monte Carlo tree search.

 - Chapter 4 shows how modern chess engines are designed.
-Aside from the ground-breaking AlphaGo, AlphaGo Zero and AlphaZero we cover Leela Chess Zero, Fat Fritz, Fat Fritz 2 and Effectively Updateable Neural Networks (NNUE) as well as Maia.
+Aside from the ground-breaking AlphaGo, AlphaGo Zero and AlphaZero we cover Leela Chess Zero, Fat Fritz, Fat Fritz 2 and Efficiently Updateable Neural Networks (NNUE) as well as Maia.

 - Chapter 5 is about implementing a miniaturized AlphaZero.
 Hexapawn, a minimalistic version of chess, is used as an example for that.
 Hexapawn is solved by minimax search and training positions for supervised learning are generated.
 Then as a comparison, an AlphaZero-like training loop is implemented where training is done via self-play combined with reinforcement learning.
 Finally, AlphaZero-like training and supervised training are compared.